 Identifying Bugs That Eat Burning Bush

 - Spider mites are a problem in dry climates or during long dry spells.
-You may see webs, but the insects themselves are very hard to see on the plant.
+You may see webs, but the spider mites themselves are very hard to see on the plant.
 Try shaking the foliage over a white sheet of paper to shake loose the tiny, spider-like specks.

 - Euonymus caterpillars create an abundance of webbing where they hide and feed.
 These yellowish caterpillars can defoliate a shrub.
 Although defoliation isn’t usually fatal, it weakens the plant, and repeated defoliation makes it susceptible to other insects as well as diseases.

-- Scale insects might look more like a growth on a plant than an insect because they hardly ever move and they hide under hard shells.
+- Scale insects might look more like a growth on a plant than an insect because they hardly ever move, and scale hide under hard shells.
 Leaves shrivel and turn yellow in heavy infestations.

 - Aphids are tiny, soft-bodied insects that accumulate at the base of the leaves and on the leaf stems.
 Aphids create an abundance of black spots as a result of sooty mold infesting the sticky secretions the aphids leave behind as they feed.

 - Black vine weevils are flightless insects that resemble beetles.
-They leave ragged edges as they feed on the leaves.
+Black vine weevils leave ragged edges as they feed on the leaves.

 How to Treat Bugs on Burning Bush